MEET THE TRIBE (Board Members)

-The RiverWinds are singers, enjoying praise and worship: playing the guitar, Celtic harp, Native American flutes and drums, bagpipes, keyboard, and rattles.
+The RiverWinds are singers playing the guitar, Celtic harp, Native American flutes, native drums, bagpipes, keyboard, and rattles.
 They are national award-winning musicians under their former band The Blessed Blend: Nominated for 7 NAMMY Awards and winners of the 2011 Native American Music Award (Best Rock Recording), plus the 2013 Taino Award’s Musician of the Year.
 They also host Council Fire with The RiverWinds on their FireKeepers International YouTube Channel.

 Los Angeles, CA